JereKuusela/valheim-expand_world_data/README.md

   - ashlandsOverride (default: `false`): This weather will be used in the Ashlands area instead of the normal weather.
   - deepNorthOverride (default: `false`): This weather will be used in the Deep North area instead of the normal weather.
   - Note: For weather Ashlands_SeaStorm, the default value of `ashlandsOverride` is `true` to keep old configurations working.
+  - requiredGlobalKeys: Active if all of these world keys are set.
+  - forbiddenGlobalKeys: Active if none of these world keys are set.
+  - requiredPlayerKeys: Active if all of these player keys are set.
+  - forbiddenPlayerKeys: Active if none of these player keys are set.
 - maximumAltitude (default: `1000` meters): Maximum altitude.
 - minimumAltitude (default: `-1000` meters): Minimum altitude.
 - excessFactor (default: `0.5`): How strongly the altitude is reduced if over the maximum or minimum limit.
 For example 0.5 square roots the excess altitude.